What is a Staffing Agency, and How Do They Work?

 When should companies use staffing agencies vs RPO?

 Use staffing agencies for temporary coverage, seasonal peaks, project-based work, testing candidates through temp-to-hire, and contingent workforce administrative management.
-Use RPO for building permanent teams with consistent hiring volume (5+ roles quarterly), strategic talent acquisition where quality determines outcomes, developing hiring methodology and systems, and situations viewing talent acquisition as a competitive advantage where finding right candidates for permanent roles matters most.
+Use RPO for building permanent teams with consistent hiring volume (5+ roles quarterly), strategic talent acquisition where quality determines outcomes, developing hiring methodology and systems, and situations where viewing talent acquisition as a competitive advantage where finding the right candidates for permanent roles matters most.

 By Joseph Burns